-The government announced a new £1bn building safety fund in the Spring Budget on 11 March, to fund the removal and replacement of unsafe non-ACM cladding on buildings 18m and over in both the private and social sectors.
+The government announced a new £1bn building safety fund in the Spring Budget on 11 March, to fund the remediation of unsafe non-ACM cladding on buildings 18m and over in both the private and social sectors.

 The funding is in addition to the £600m the government has already made available for the remediation of category 3 aluminium composite material (ACM) cladding.

-If you have any questions about the fund, or our work on building safety, please contact Victoria Moffett.
+If you have any questions about our work on building safety, please contact our building safety team.